-Students in the Textiles and Clothing major (see §34.10.4) may choose to complete a minor in Interiors.
+Students in the Textiles and Clothing major (see §34.10.4) may choose to complete a minor in Interiors, which focuses on applying design and material culture theory to creating comfortable residential environments.
 See §34.1(3) and Note.

-- ★12 from Faculty of Extension Residential Interiors Certificate Program (credit will not be granted for Colour Theory and Application or Basic Drawing) - b. ★3 from ART H, DES, MARK 320, 466, 468
+- a. ★12 from Faculty of Extension Residential Interiors Certificate Program (credit will not be granted for Colour Theory and Application or Basic Drawing) - b. ★3 from ART H, DES, MARK 320, 466, 468